gmetais/sw-remove-cookies/README.md

 Note that it will only work:
 - on **HTTPS**
 - on <a href="http://caniuse.com/serviceworkers" target="_blank">compatible browsers</a>
-- not on the first page load because the worker is not yet active, only for the next pages
+- not on the first page load because the worker is not yet active, only on the next pages

 ## Installation

-Host the `remove-cookies-worker.js` script on your domain (no cross-domain allowed).
+Download and host the `remove-cookies-worker.js` script on your domain (no cross-domain allowed).

 You can choose on which assets the cookies will be removed.
-Change the regex on the first line, which is set to `.*` by default.
+Just change the regex on the first line of the script, which is set to `.*` by default.

 Refer to the worker on you page with this line of JS:
 ```js